240728691 © Vetkit | Dreamstime.com

 Sept.
 26, 2023

-An intraoral scanner produces scans that are only as good as the operator.
-Many mistakes are preventable.
+An intraoral scanner is only as good as its operator.
+Luckily, many commonly made mistakes are preventable.
 Here are some tips from a lab expert to help you get the most accurate impressions.

 When using an intraoral scanner, be careful in these five areas.
 You’ll be able to prevent inaccurate impressions and other scanning issues by following these tips.